 Examination Regulations: It is important to note that the official syllabus for your course is the one published in the University’s Examination Regulations.
 Where a discrepancy occurs between your course handbook and the Examination Regulations, the Regulations should be regarded as authoritative.
-Students are recommended to consult the student view of the regulations (the default view).
-Note that in the student view, regulations are organised according to the year in which you started working towards the exam, not the year in which the exam takes place.
+The online regulations are organised according to the year in which you started working towards the degree, not the year in which the exam takes place.

 Lectures and Seminars: The Classics Faculty’s lecture list is published online.
 Lecture lists are available in two formats: (1) as printable lists and (2) as calendars for individual subject areas, which can be imported into Apple iCal, Microsoft Outlook, Google Calendar or any other third-party calendar program that supports iCalendar files.